Greenville Police using Automated License Plate Readers to fight crime, prompting privacy questions

 He said the cameras take pictures and send them to a cloud database run by the camera company.
 Then the images are run through a national FBI database.
 Police said they’re looking for narrow matches.

-“Stolen vehicles, stolen license plates, missing persons and wanted persons,” Hunt said.
+“Stolen vehicles, stolen license plates, missing persons and wanted persons,” Hunt explained.

 He said they’re not checking for things like late court fines or past due child support.